iain-logan/jwt/README.md

 ```
 Returns a `DecodedJwt` wrapped in `Success` on success, otherwise `Failure`.

-This will only validate a JWT in the sense that its signature is valid, no attempts are made to reject tokens that have expired due to the exp claim etc.
+This will validate the JWT cryptographically, and also the exp and nbf claims.

 Per the JWT specification, you can mark fields as ignored during validation.
-See this [test](https://github.com/iain-logan/jwt/blob/master/src/test/scala/io/igl/jwt/JwtSpec.scala?#L80) for an example.
+See this [test](https://github.com/iain-logan/jwt/blob/master/src/test/scala/io/igl/jwt/JwtSpec.scala?#L130) for an example.

 Private headers and claims
 --------------------------